-Space Environmentalism
+Space Sustainability and Environmentalism

 Space environmentalism, as coined by Lawrence, Rawls, Jah, et al. (2022) in a landmark piece, is the name given to the position that Space should be treated as its own environment, with all of the moral and political considerations that entails.